April 2026 Comparison Guide

 SHUT DOWN (Dec 2025)

 Play.ht was acquired by Meta in July 2025 and permanently shut down on December 31, 2025.
-All user accounts, saved audio, API endpoints, and voice clones were deleted.
-If you were a Play.ht user, you need to migrate to a new platform immediately.
+No migration tools, no data export, no warning.
+All user accounts, saved audio, API endpoints, and voice clones — gone.
+If you were a Play.ht user and haven't moved yet, you need to.

 Key Features